 You could raise your concerns with the school as set out above.
 If you remain unhappy it is unlikely you will be able to take legal action against the school in relation to the SEN Support, unless you think the school is discriminating against your child.
 In this case you should seek legal advice.

 You should consider whether your child’s special educational needs can be met under SEN Support or whether they need an EHCP.
-An ECHP is a higher level of support than SEN Support for children with special educational needs, and not all children will be entitled to one.
+An ECHP is a higher level of support than SEN Support for children with special educational needs, determined by a formal assessment (EHC Needs assessment).
+Not all children will be entitled to an EHCP.

 Why should I ask for an EHCP?